 For a selection, see the Social Diffusion References.

 Malcolm Gladwell, The Tipping Point, Abacus, 2002.

-There are again many exceptions.
-But generally, averaged across the church, commitment and conversion, is low.
+There are, again, many exceptions.
+But generally, averaged across the church, commitment and conversion are low.